-In addition, studies have shown that the live steam losses associated with disc traps increase considerably with time in service, often with losses of 20 lb./hr. after less than one year of service.
+In addition, studies have shown that the live steam losses associated with disc traps increase considerably with the length of time in service, often with losses of 20 lb./hr. after less than one year of service.
 Losses from other types of conventional traps also increase with time.

-To gauge the overall difference in operating costs when using conventional or thermostatic steam traps, we will use 2 lb./hr. of live steam loss for conventional traps in good condition and compare this to HAT thermostatic valves which have zero live steam loss.
+To gauge the overall difference in operating costs when using conventional or thermostatic steam traps, we will use 2 lb./hr. of live steam loss for conventional traps in good condition and compare this to ThermOmegaTech's HAT thermostatic valves which have zero live steam loss.